lgg-archive/covid2019.2gis.ru-parser/README.md

 ## Notes

-* this repo also have [google-spreadsheet-script.js](./google-spreadsheet-script.js) for using it with [this spreadsheet](https://docs.google.com/spreadsheets/d/1fm9C4u_VxKwoOcG9fvcy9Y1JrhjkkWTnfR0zmYWDGAM/edit#gid=0)
+* This repo also have [google-spreadsheet-script.js](./google-spreadsheet-script.js) for using it with [this spreadsheet](https://docs.google.com/spreadsheets/d/1fm9C4u_VxKwoOcG9fvcy9Y1JrhjkkWTnfR0zmYWDGAM/edit#gid=0)
-* don't forget to set it to timer
+    * Don't forget to set up script execution by timer (every hour)

 ## License